sajari/sdk-js/README.md

 ### Interval Meta Boost Example

-This will scale the score based on the distance from the value to a point.
-A value of `0` will receive a scaling of 50%, a value of `80` will receive 100%, and a value of `100` will receive 150%.
+This will scale the score based on a sliding scale defined through points.

 ```javascript
 query.metaBoosts([